 Dante specifically mentions the circle where the damned are forced to shoot wheels with slingshots to raise logs for eternity, as punishment for, uhm, something

 Several of PINSTRIPE’s features lack polish, while others seem tacked on for no other reason than Brush liked how other games used them.
 These are certainly annoyances, but none of them are damning faults.
 For anyone familiar with the Flash games that populate Newgrounds, PINSTRIPE will definitely offer a little walk down memory lane.
+Anyone who still enjoys playing these Flash games may find that Xpadder for Windows – which allows you to play them with your gamepad – will transform the way that you play and greatly improve upon the experience.
 These games are usually designed to be short and somewhat simple, and, well, PINSTRIPE offers an achievement for those that can beat the game in under an hour, so you do the math.
 PINSTRIPE is an amazing, well-produced, Flash game, as well as a testament to the gumption of one person working on their own and long enough to merit a couple playthroughs in your browser, but paying $15 for it on PSN is not such an obvious sell.
 That being said, as long as you know what you’re getting into and temper your expectations, PINSTRIPE is worth the asking price.

 Reviewed on PlayStation 4, also available on Xbox One, Mobile, and PC